 You are welcome to bring your own camera to take photographs of the original documents in our care (excluding the North Riding Registry of Deeds and original parish registers) upon purchasing a photography permit.
 Please ask staff for information on current charges.

 Some records are available as transcripts, abstracts or facsimiles.
 Our published guides will direct you to this material, most of which is available on the searchroom shelves.

 We have one computer with internet access available for public use.
-Visitors are also welcome to use their own laptop computers and the searchroom has a wi-fi connection.
+Visitors are also welcome to use their own laptop computers and devices.
+The searchroom has a Wi-Fi connection.

 We welcome group and educational visits by prior arrangement.

 - talks on subjects including the work of the record office, resources for local and family history, and conservation;